-Why it deserves a squeeze: The locally owned Old Town newbie will be your new favorite place to pop in for a sandwich and cold-pressed juice, and treat the kids to a special smoothie.
-Sometimes there’s even a farm stand out front.
+Why it deserves a squeeze: The locally owned spot will be your new favorite place to pop in for a sandwich and cold-pressed juice, and treat the kids to a special smoothie.
+They also get points for convenience with their online ordering option.

-Walk in (or wheel in — it’s completely stroller friendly) to the sun-filled space and make yourself at home at a communal table.
-They offer 10-ounce cold-pressed juices which boast three pounds of organic produce per bottle and come with witty names like Juicille Ball and Punky Juice-ster; ingredients include greens, carrots, beets, apples, lemon ginger and coconut water.
-For a snack there is dehydrated fruit and granola.
-But for those really rumbling tummies, try a fun take on toast, the Arnold J. Toastington the Third: It comes topped with homemade almond butter and jam.
+Real Good Juice Co. now has several locations in the city and you can find them in Whole Foods, as well.
+They offer 10-ounce cold-pressed juices which boast three pounds of organic produce per bottle and come with witty names like Juicille Ball and Punky Juice-ster.
+For a snack, there is dehydrated fruit and granola, or try the AB & J toast topped with homemade almond butter and jam.

 Why it deserves a squeeze: This LA-based franchise has been blending juices and smoothies for twenty years so they know how to create a tasty and healthy treat.

-This is the only Illinois location of Robeks and juice and smoothie lovers have flocked here for years for favorites like the Hummingbird with mango, strawberries and bananas and the ABC with apple, beet and carrot juices.
+This is the only Illinois location of Robeks and juice and smoothie lovers have flocked here for years for favorites like the G-Snap with ginger, carrot and orange and the ABC with apple, beet and carrot juices.